skchronicles/pipeliner-docs/docs/contact-us.md

 For all general support and questions, please contact us through [email](mailto:CCBR_Pipeliner@mail.nih.gov).
 Please do not open an issue on Github for a general question.

 ## Feature requests and issues
-Please create a [new issue](https://github.com/CCBR/Pipeliner/issues) on GitHub if you have a feature request, or if you are observing unexpected behavior.
+Please create a [new issue](https://github.com/CCBR/Pipeliner/issues) on GitHub if you have a feature request, or if you are observing unexpected behavior when running Pipeliner.

 <!-- To Do -->
 <!-- Add a project support section -->